26 Things You Need to Know Before Buying a Carton of Eggs

 Eat This!
 Tip:

-Finally, the answer to the question everyone always thinks when they pick up a carton of eggs at the store!
-The difference between brown, white, and blue eggs is…the shell’s color!
-Seriously, that’s it!
+Finally, the answer to the question everyone thinks about when they pick up a carton of eggs at the store.
+The difference between brown, white, and blue eggs is…the shell's color.
+Seriously, that's it.
 The real reason eggs are different colors boils down to genetics.
-If a chicken is raised under the same conditions, there will be no difference in nutrition, taste, or baking stability in different colored egg shells.
+If a chicken is raised under the same conditions, there will be no difference in nutrition, taste, or baking stability in different colored eggshells.
 In particular, the color of the earlobes of chickens (yes, chickens have earlobes) will indicate shell color.
-Chickens with white earlobes generally lay white eggs, while chicken with red or brown earlobes lay brown eggs.
+Chickens with white earlobes generally lay white eggs, while chickens with red or brown earlobes lay brown eggs.

 Brown: Although brown eggs are typically more expensive compared to white eggs, it has nothing to do with their quality.
 These eggs usually cost more because the hens that lay them are physically bigger breeds than the chickens which lay white eggs.
 Bigger hens mean more food, which means farmers have to spend more on feed.
 And that increase in cost per egg gets passed onto consumers.